A great way to begin building a business is to do it while you still have the security of a steady paycheck, benefits, and paid time off.

 What can you cut in order to save?
 Be prepared.
 You will need money of your own to invest in your business.
 Most lenders like to see an owner’s investment of 10 percent to 20 percent in cash, assets, collateral, or a combination of all.
 So while you have the money coming in, start buckling down.
 Create a budget to start saving.

 Take the time to assess your skills and how they will be used in your business.
-You likely possess at least some of the necessary skills to make your business happen, but if you don’t, you’re faced with a tough decision.
+It is likely that you possess at least some of the necessary skills to make your business happen, but if you don’t, you’re faced with a tough decision.
 Spend time learning a new skill or outsource to someone else who can help.
 Obtain advice from industry experts, find mentors, join industry-related networking groups, and focus on getting connected with those in your industry.

 To help you sort out all these areas and turn your idea into a reality, it’s helpful to use tools to organize your thoughts and plans.
-This could include calendars, timelines, research tools, and whatever else you can come up with to effectively manage your time and ideas.
+Use resources such as calendars, timelines, research tools, and whatever else you can come up with to effectively manage your time and ideas.

 Develop a business plan.

-So, after considering the key issues laid out in this article, if you find your business is feasible, needed, and properly planned, take the leap and make your dream a reality in 2017.
+So, have you considered the key issues laid out in this article?
+If you have and you find your business is feasible, needed, and properly planned, take the leap and work hard make your dream a reality.

 Article published in the BJNN January 2018

-Keyona Kelly is a certified business advisor at the Small Business Development Center located at Onondaga Community College.
-Contact her at firstname.lastname@example.org
+This article is written by Keyona Kelly, certified business advisor at the Small Business Development Center located at Onondaga Community College.
+Contact her at email@example.com